 Easy?
 Well, you might not think “easy” after your back and knees complain the next morning, but “worth it” will be right up there!
 Try out these DIY painted floor ideas!

-Our first project is from our friend Karianne at Thistlewood Farms.
+This project is from our friend Karianne at ‘Thistlewood Farms‘.
 This is their painted plywood subfloor!
 Yes, I said subfloor.
 They hated the carpet that was there, and new hardwood floor was not in the budget, so they pulled the carpet and painted the subfloor.
 What a great project and idea!
 The Budget Decorator has always been about finding unconventional ways to decorate without the money… who says the subfloor can’t be the “floor”???
 Go Karianne!

 These painted floor tiles from ‘Paper & Stitch‘ are the perfect example of what you can do with an inexpensive material.
 These are just peel and stick vinyl floor tiles, and paint!
 Ah-Mazing!